rezkam/kashk/storage/README.md

 - **Customizable File Size**: Set the maximum size for each log file.
 A new file will be used when the current one exceeds this limit.
 - **Customizable Key Size**: Control the maximum allowed size for keys.
 - **Customizable File Names**: You can set the name for the data file.
-- **Customizable Tombstone Value**: You can define the tombstone value used for marking deleted entries.
+- **Customizable Tombstone Value**: You can define the tombstone value for marking deleted entries.

 ## Getting Started